 The second raid buff of a Red Mage unlocked at Level 86 – Magick Barrier focuses on defense, as the name implies.
 It mitigates incoming magic damage by ten percent while increasing HP restored via healing actions by five percent.
-This is all within a certain range, so be sure to keep that in mind when using it.
-It has a 120-second cooldown and does not share recast timers with any other skill.
-However, this isn’t all the utility a Red Mage brings to the table.

 Consider reading: Gnath Cometdrone FFXIV Location